sugarlabs/GSoC/archives/2021/student-reports/improve-and-maintain-15-activities-Sourabha-G.md

 ## Personal note

 This summer was super fun and filled with learning!
 I enjoyed testing over 60+ activities with kids to get first-hand feedback which had a positive impact in the way they approach problems.
 The fact that these activities are used by kids as a tool of learning motivates me to contribute more and more.
-I'm going to continue to contribute and be a part of SugarLabs.
+I'm going to continue to contribute and be a part of Sugar Labs.
 Special thanks to my mentors and [James Cameron](https://github.com/quozl) for helping a lot in the initial stages to understand the codebase.
 A big thanks to this community which has helped to shape a lot of young lives.
 Lastly, thanks to Google for this wonderful initiative :)

 Cheers!